amargherio/gateway-api-visualizer/README.md

 - Builds a coverage graph: which routes are attached to which gateways/listeners
 - Real-time visualization + coverage table as you type
 - Light/Dark theme toggle
-- Basic test coverage for graph builder logic

-## Project Layout (flattened)

-The project has been fully flattened.
-All source now resides under `src/` at the repository root.
-Former workspace packages were consolidated; shared types + coverage graph builder live in `src/lib/shared.ts`.

 ```text
 src/